 Quality Assurance Officer

 The role of the Quality Assurance Officer (QAO) is one of oversight.
 In addition to coordinating and overseeing data quality activities, monitoring adherence to company policies and procedures and corrective actions, the QAO must have the ability and authority to recommend and implement immediate corrective measures, without going through chains of command.
-Therefore, organizational and functional position of QAO cannot be placed in direct lines of authority.

 The Quality Assurance Officer must be able to objectively evaluate data and perform audits without outside influences.
-The responsibilities of the QAO may be divided among several individuals (i.e. corporate QAO, regional QA managers) and the designated QAOfficer may be assigned other duties (e.g., project management).
+The responsibilities of the QAO may be divided among several individuals (i.e. corporate QAO, regional QA managers) and the designated QAO may be assigned other duties (e.g., project management).
 Any other responsibilities of a QAO cannot bias the performance of any of the following tasks.

 The QAOs (however named) must: